Skip to main content

 3. Post objects to Coop

-Post objects to the Coop using the edsl.coop module and methods (see examples below).
-You can set the visibility status of an object when you post it to the Coop or update it later.
+Use the Coop module and methods to post and share objects (see examples below).
+You can set the visibility status of an object when you post it or update it later, from your workspace or interactively at your account.
 There are 3 status options:

 • public: Visible to everyone